 The year in France changed Jackie.
 She acquired some of the tastes in fashion and decorating that she later displayed in the White House and during her jet-setting years.

-In 1951 Jackie was back in Europe with her sister, Lee, on another whirlwind tour.
+In 1951 Jackie was back in Europe with her sister, Lee, on another whirlwind trip.
 The two collaborated on a book about their experiences, published years later in New York by Delacorte, under the title One Special Summer.
 The book is a reproduction of the handwritten original, with snapshots and illustrations by Jackie.

 Ten years later, on May 31, 1961, Jackie was back again.
 Her previous trips had been recorded in letters and drawings for family, but this one was recorded on film for all the world to see, because she was now the wife of President John F. Kennedy.
 It was a state visit with all the trimmings: Air Force One, motorcades, a huge suite at the Quai d’Orsay and adoring crowds.